7 ways to be seduced by Sri Lanka

 Divers in Galle, on the island's southern tip, should check out the wreck of the SS Rangoon, a Sunderland-built steamer which sank in 1873.

-The majority of Sri Lankans are Buddhists, with Hindus coming second.
-You'll find a temple around every corner here, whether it's the golden Buddhist Temple of the Tooth in Kandy, the 2,000-year-old Dambulla Cave Temple or Trincomalee's Koneswaram Hindu Temple, with its colourful reliefs.
+The majority of Sri Lankans are Buddhists while many others are Hindu.
+You'll find a temple around every corner here, whether it's the golden Buddhist Temple of the Tooth in Kandy, the 2,000-year-old Dambulla Cave Temple or Trincomalee's Koneswaram Hindu Temple, with its bright reliefs.

 Yes, we know Colombo* is a city, not a reason, but visitors to Sri Lanka are increasingly spending more time in its capital, rather than simply using it as an entry point.